Specs & specifics

 - City University of New York (select campuses)

-Margin works with any school running Canvas, Blackboard, D2L Brightspace, or Moodle.
-Calendar events sync from anything that publishes an iCal feed — Apple, Google, Outlook, Proton, Notion, and most schools' official academic calendars.
+Margin works with any school running Canvas, Blackboard, D2L, or Moodle.
+Calendar events sync from anything that publishes an iCal feed: Apple, Google, Outlook, Proton, Notion, and most schools' official academic calendars.
 Don't see yours?
 Tell us →

 First boot starts a small captive Wi-Fi network called margin-setup.
 Connect to it from your phone, pick your school's network from the list, enter your campus credentials, and the device reboots into its normal life.
-Total setup time is around ninety seconds.
+Getting on Wi-Fi takes about ninety seconds; full setup, including the browser plugin and Todoist, runs five to ten minutes.

 - Power input